Boat Injury Compensation

 Boating is an area covering many types of recreation including yachting, rowing, canoeing and sailing.
-Catching a ferry or cruising on a liner are means of getting to your destination of interest or enjoying a holiday.
-You may also be employed by a fishing or ferry company and your job requires that you work on a boat, you may be entitled to claim boat injury compensation.
+You might catch a ferry or go on a cruise on a holiday.
+Alternatively, you may work on a boat if you are employed by a fishing or ferry company.
+If you have sustained an injury while on a boat, you may be entitled to claim boat injury compensation.

-At Jefferies Solicitors, our experienced team are ready to help you with your boat injury compensation claims and have the know-how needed to deal with your *no win no fee claim.
+At Jefferies Solicitors, our experienced team are ready to help you with your boat injury compensation claims.
+We have the know-how needed to deal with your *no win no fee claim.
 Call our solicitors on 0800 342 3206 or get in touch online.

 Boat owners are legally obliged to carry public liability insurance to protect against accidents; ferry, fishing and cruise liner companies are subject to the same health and safety rules set down by the Health and Safety Executive to protect employees and customers.
 Leisure companies and tour operators organising excursions involving boats also have legal obligations to ensure the safety of participants.